-- 1. Disable the synchronization profile. - 2.
-Get the value of the lastchangenumber attribute on the target node using the ldapsearch command. - 3.
-Use ldapsearch to get the LDIF dump of the profile entry. - 4.
-Use ldapadd to add the profile to the other Oracle Internet Directory instance.

-- 5. Use the updatechgnum operation of the manageSyncProfiles command to update the lastchangenumber attribute in the export profile you copied to the target node with the value you obtained in Step 2. - 6.
-Enable the synchronization profile.
+- Disable the synchronization profile. - Get the value of the lastchangenumber attribute on the target node using the ldapsearch command. - Use 1dapsearch to get the LDIF dump of the profile entry. - Use 1dapadd to add the profile to the other Oracle back-end directory instance. - Use the updatechgnum operation of the manageSyncProfiles command to update the lastchangenumber attribute in the export profile you copied to the target node with the value you obtained in Step 2. - Enable the synchronization profile.